 The root of the problem is that cooking potatoes in the slow cooker requires less liquid than the traditional stovetop method, which means the potatoes are exposed to air.
 Which in turn means that they oxidize and brown.

-There’s not much you can do to avoid this dilemma if you (like me) have your heart set on slow cooker mashed potatoes.
+There’s not much you can do to avoid this dilemma if you (like me) have your heart set on crock pot mashed potatoes.
 But tinkering with the type and amount of cooking liquid and the way the potatoes are cut can help mitigate the browning.

 So, it turns out that the key to creamy, fluffy non-beige slow cooker mashed potatoes has everything to do with the liquid used for cooking and the size of your potatoes!
+For me, it was heavy cream and smaller 1/2-inch cubes of potatoes.
 I finally have my ideal slow cooker mashed potatoes – just as good as Grandma used to make.

 Slow Cooker Mashed Potatoes RecipePrint